 - Improper grip width on the bar (too wide, or too narrow)

 - Lack of shoulder retraction (failing to pull your shoulder blades in to hug your spine)

-- Failure to bend the bar: Essentially this means that as you grip the barbell you should mimic trying to bend the bar into a horseshoe like pattern to help with muscular activation and to assist with the tracking of the bar path.
+- Failure to bend the bar: Essentially this means that as you grip the barbell you should mimic bending the bar into a horseshoe like pattern.
+This will help with muscular activation and to assist you with the tracking of the bar path.

 - Failure to push your legs and feet firm to the ground

 - Failure to implement proper breathing with the Valsalva maneuver

 A lack of muscle activation is a killer to executing a successful lift, or completing a successful set.
 When it comes to the bench press you must understand the movement is more associated with your upper body, but still very much involves a whole body effort.